Kasa-Mounika3/EduTrack/Level-2/README.md

 ## 🔒 Security & Data Relationships

 * **Authentication**: Password encryption using `bcrypt` and session-based request security using JSON Web Tokens (JWT).
 * **Shared Database**: Connects to the same `edutrack` MongoDB Atlas cluster.
-Extends student data from Level 1 with new user roles, courses, attendance sheets, assessment collections, and announcements.
+Extends student data from Level 1 with new user roles, courses, and announcements.
-* **Relations**: Models are deeply interlinked via Mongoose `ObjectId` references.
-Students link to courses/parents; teachers link to sections/subjects.
+* **Relations**: Models are interlinked via Mongoose `ObjectId` references.
+Students link to courses, teachers, and parents.
+* **Advanced Features Omitted**: All academic hierarchical structures (such as cascading Departments, Sections, Subjects, and Academic Years), custom socket engines, real-time messaging, and advanced report analytics are omitted and reserved for the **Level 3** advanced build.

 ---